 Check out the Lincoln Depot Museum that explores President Abraham Lincoln’s relationship to New York, focusing on his stop in Peekskill on his inaugural train ride in 1861.

 Indian Point may actually take on a majestic, Emerald City-like air, once you realize you’re in Oz.
 So the story goes, when a 12-year-old Frank Baum commenced his two years at Peekskill Military Academy, he arrived by steamboat on the Hudson.
 He asked for directions by the dock and was told to “Follow the yellow brick road.”
 That yellow brick road, the alleged inspiration for Dorothy’s path, still stands by the water.
 Skip down what little remains of the bricks to find your way to Dylan’s Wine Cellar.

 You’ll also find history lining the shelves of many Peekskill shops.
 Ford Piano has been rebuilding and restoring pianos for 116 years.
 Stop by the company’s factory/showroom to see their work in progress.
 Coop stocks a sweet mix of charming gifts and antiques.
 Get lost in an eclectic collection of used books and vinyl at Bruised Apple (Bargain Bonus: There’s a bookshelf of $1 books, boxes of $1 records, and 50-cent postcards fashioned from raunchy paperback covers).
-Thrifters may want to time their visit between April and November, when the Attic Treasures Flea Market takes place every Sunday.
+Thrifters will enjoy the local Quirkshop.